 But there’s a hitch.

 Further confusion exists when Dec.
-8 falls on a Sunday, as it does this year.
+8 falls on a Sunday.
 When that happens, Catholics might look at the liturgical calendar to find the solemnity of the Immaculate Conception celebrated on Dec.
 9. Does that mean you have to attend Mass on that date?
-No. And here’s why.
+Yes.
+And here’s why.

 So, yes, Dec.
 8 is always a holy day of obligation for Catholics in the United States — in conjunction with Mary’s Immaculate Conception.
-But when that date falls on a Sunday, even though the liturgical celebration of the Immaculate Conception is transferred to the next day, the obligation is not reassigned.
+And when that date falls on a Sunday, the liturgical celebration of the Immaculate Conception—and the obligation—are both transferred to Dec.
+9.

-Still, there is no better way than the Mass to give thanks to God for the prevenient grace he bestowed on Mary in preparation for the birth of our redeemer.
-And so you might consider going to Mass still on Dec.
-9 to thank God for this great gift he bestowed on all humanity in honoring the Blessed Mother with this privilege.
+There is no better way than the Mass to give thanks to God for the prevenient grace he bestowed on Mary in preparation for the birth of our redeemer.
+Even if going to Mass two days in a row might bring practical challenges, we should never consider it a burden to give God thanks for the great gift he bestowed on all humanity in honoring the Blessed Mother with this privilege.

 Michael R. Heinlein is editor of Simply Catholic.
 Follow him on Twitter @HeinleinMichael.